gcardi/Anafestica/QUICK_TOUR.md

 The answer is easy.
 In the most obvious place: in the `HKCU\Software\Vendor\Product\Version\FormName\` registry key.

-The *FormName* part is taken from the `Name` property of the  `Form1` object, but where the *Vendor*, *Product*, and *Version* parts get the library from?
+The *FormName* part is taken from the `Name` property of the  `Form1` object, but where the *Vendor*, *Product*, and *Version* parts come from?
 How does the library user set these values?
 The answer is simple: from the project's version info keys.
 Namely:

 <img src="https://i.ibb.co/x3ZK9gZ/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-3.png" alt="Project Info Keys sample settings">